-- Students can earn 15 credits per semester while working full time.
+- Students can earn up to 30 credits per year while working full time.

 Your study is personalized and supported by a team.
 Highlights include: